 Every island is a dreamland, full of tales of pirates and treasure.
-Zanzibar is no exception, its legends echoing along its spice-scented coastline.
-From the airport, it?s just an hour?s drive to Baraza and its immaculate beach, and you?ll discover an unspoilt address designed as a refuge open to the open sea.
+Zanzibar is no exception, its legends echoing all along its spice-scented coastline.
+From the airport, it's just an hour's drive to Baraza and its immaculate beach, and you'll discover an unspoilt address designed as a refuge open to the open sea.

 It's hard not to fall under the timeless charm of a hotel where every guest is the centre of attention.
 As soon as we arrive, the attentive staff offer us a delicious hibiscus syrup.
 Before leading us to our spacious Swahili-inspired private villa, where we will be staying for two nights.

-The estate comprises thirty villas, ranging in size from 150 m² to 250 m², little sultan?s palaces scattered between the seafront and the hotel?s lush gardens.
+The estate has thirty villas, ranging in size from 150 m² to 250 m², little sultan's palaces scattered between the seafront and the hotel's lush gardens.

 An eco-chic address

 Blending Arabic, Swahili, Persian and Indian influences, the hotel's walls reflect the island's history.
-The hotel features lanterns and arcades, brass and carved wood, white veils and opulent fabrics, Islamic arabesques and geometric stained-glass windows, all in a balance and harmony that verges on perfection.
+Lanterns and archways, brass and carved wood, white curtains and opulent fabrics, Islamic arabesques and geometric stained glass, all combine to create a balance and harmony that verges on perfection.

-To get from one of the villas to one of the hotel?s shared areas or to the spa, you pass through a garden that is in itself an invitation to travel and to indulge your senses.
+To get from one of the villas to one of the hotel's shared areas or to the spa, you walk through a garden that is in itself an invitation to travel and indulge your senses.

-Inspired by the orient, the pool is lined with mosaics and surrounded by white arcades lined with palm trees, whose leaves will be used to weave bags and hats with the help of a Swahili craftsman.
+Inspired by the orient, the pool is lined with mosaics and surrounded by white arches lined with palm trees, the leaves of which will be used to weave bags and hats under the guidance of a Swahili craftsman.

 Snorkelling and relaxation